The Eastern Company (EML): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1858 Founding as Naugatuck Malleable Iron Company Established core competency in malleable iron castings for various industrial uses.
+1858 Founding as Naugatuck Malleable Iron Company Established the core business in malleable iron castings for industrial and agricultural use.

 The Eastern Company's Transformative Moments